Cinnamon Health Benefits: Science-Backed Guide for Blood Sugar, Inflammation & More (2025)

 How to Store Cinnamon for Maximum Freshness and Potency

 Like any spice, cinnamon loses potency over time if not stored properly.
-Here are some storage hacks to keep your cinnamon fresh and flavorful:
+Here are science-backed storage hacks to keep your cinnamon fresh and flavorful:

 Glass jars filled with cinnamon sticks and powder